 Walla Walla College is a co-educational institution and as such recognizes the proper associations of its citizens.
-Attendance at evening programs and other social functions is permitted in harmony with specific standards which are set forth in the Student Manual.
+Attendance at evening programs and other social functions is permitted in harmony with well defined standards as announced by the College.

 Use of Vehicles